Introducing L26 · The Operating-Alphabet Benchmark

 AGI should not fail foundation-level alphabet mastery.

 For English, frontier models pass.
-For undeclared Bantu Full Syllable Inventories, they fail.
-A score of 20/26 is a six-letter-equivalent failure.
+For the Bantu alphabets they've barely seen, they fail.
+A score of 20/26 is like missing six letters.
 13/26 is half an alphabet.
 25/26 is still not mastery.

 If that standard applies to English, it must apply to every language.